Melk0rr/oudjat/README.md

         -S --silent                     simple output, one per line -v --verbose                    print debug info and full request output -V --version                    show version and exit
-        --check-max-cve                 determine which CVE is the most severe based on the CVSS score --export-csv=CSV                save results as csv
+        --export-csv=CSV                save results as csv
+        --cve-list=CVE_LIST             provide a list of cve to be used as a database and reduce the amount of requests

+      Watch-options:
-        --feed                          run cert mode from a feed --filter=FILTER                 date filter to apply with feed option (e.g. 2023-03-10) --keywords=KEYWORDS             set keywords to track (comma separated, no spaces, if multiple)
+        --check-max-cve                 determine which CVE is the most severe based on the CVSS score --feed                          run cert mode from a feed --filter=FILTER                 date filter to apply with feed option (e.g. 2023-03-10) --keywords=KEYWORDS             set keywords to track (comma separated, no spaces, if multiple)